twolfson/twolfson.com-scripts/README.md

 Scripts used for bootstrapping and deploying services for `twolfson.com` and its subdomains.

-TODO: Document Vagrant and whatnot
-TODO: Transfer issues
+This was created to provide a dotfiles-like setup that documents my personal server setup.

 ## Getting Started
 TODO: Document me
+TODO: Document Vagrant and whatnot

 ## Documentation
 TODO: Document me